cp66666/web102_prework/README.md

 * [ ] List anything else that you can get done to improve the app functionality!
 * [✅] Users can use the nav bar at the top of the page to get to the Our Game section quickly.
-* [✅] Users can use the nav bar at the top of the page to get to the Our Game section quickly.

 ## Video Walkthrough